+The American alligator (Alligator mississippiensis) has changed little from its original form some 180 million years ago.
+Alligators were hunted to near extinction in the 1950's and early 1960's, but protective action by state and federal governments helped keep them from disappearing completely.

-The American alligator (Alligator mississippiensis), a reptile, is a member of the Family Alligatoridae.
-Alligator populations reached their lowest levels in the early 1960's due to several factors.
-However, management and conservation actions by state and federal governments and conservationists allowed the alligator population to increase.
-As a result, alligators were removed from "total protection" status under the Endangered Species Act in 1987 and are now listed as "threatened by similarity of appearance" because of its likeness to other protected crocodilians.
-This provides greater flexibility to Georgia and other southeastern states for managing alligator populations.
+This protection allowed the alligator population to recover.
+They were removed from "total protection" status in 1987.
+The alligator now has a status of "threatened due to similarity of appearance" because of its likeness to other crocodilians worldwide that still receive protection.
+The removal from total protection status allows Georgia and other southeastern states flexibility in managing alligator populations.